Frequently Asked Questions

 Depending on the jurisdiction, there is potential to apply integrated reporting to existing regulatory arrangements for narrative reporting.
 This can be achieved by ensuring that the key concepts and principles of integrated reporting are incorporated into the reporting requirements for the narrative report.

-As with other forms of capital, the Framework does not prescribe specific measurement methods or the disclosure of individual matters with respect to financial capital; however, it does expect that when information in an integrated report is similar to, or based on other information published by the organization (such as IFRS financial reports), it is prepared on the same basis as, or is easily reconcilable with, that other information.
+As with other forms of capital, the Framework does not prescribe specific measurement methods or the disclosure of individual matters with respect to financial capital; however, it does expect that when information in an integrated report is similar to, or based on other information published by the organisation (such as IFRS financial reports), it is prepared on the same basis as, or is easily reconcilable with, that other information.

-Generally, sustainability reports cater to a broad stakeholder base and communicate organizational impacts on the economy, the environment and society.
-By contrast, an integrated report explains to providers of financial capital how the organization creates value over the short, medium and long term.
-Notably, the integrated reporting movement was founded on the premise that traditional financial reporting, with its disproportionate emphasis on historical financial statement performance, provided an incomplete picture of the organization’s ability to create and preserve longer term value.
+Generally, sustainability reports cater to a broad stakeholder base and communicate organisational impacts on the economy, the environment and society.
+By contrast, an integrated report explains to providers of financial capital how the organisation creates value over the short, medium and long term.
+Notably, the integrated reporting movement was founded on the premise that traditional financial reporting, with its disproportionate emphasis on historical financial statement performance, provided an incomplete picture of the organisation’s ability to create and preserve longer term value.
 Integrated reporting, therefore, extends the scope of the core investor document beyond financial capital to also reflect the influence of human, intellectual, manufactured, social and relationship, and natural capital.
 Some information normally found in a sustainability report may very well migrate into the integrated report, but only to the extent that it materially relates to value creation over time.

 The main differences between the two report forms, in terms of purpose, audience and scope are as summarized below.